rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-29-de7ec547060a2120-listing-of-new-securities-of-nakoda-group-of-industries-ltd.md

 stocks:
 - NAKODA
 tags:
+- equity
 - listing
+- nakoda-group
-- equity-shares
+- partly-paid
 - rights-issue
-- partly-paid-conversion
-- nakoda-group
 title: Listing of New Equity Shares of Nakoda Group of Industries Ltd
 ---